Want windows on your garage doors? Here’s what you need to know

 Be aware that not all window inserts can be replaced by yourself, and some may require the aid of a professional.

-However, some window inserts can safely be replaced by yourself with relative ease.
+However, some garage door window inserts can safely be replaced by yourself with relative ease.

 How do you replace garage window inserts?

-If the window inserts in your garage door can be replaced without professional help, use the following steps to successfully replace a window insert.
-You will want someone to help you to reduce the risk of accident and make the replacement easier.
+If the garage door window inserts in your garage door can be replaced without professional help, use the following steps to successfully replace a window insert.
+You will want someone to help you to reduce the risk of an accident and make replacement easier.

 When replacing a window insert, you may expose broken glass or other sharp edges.
 Always wear protective gloves and safety glasses whenever you make any replacements or repairs.

-- Have someone help you by holding the outside of the window frame.
+- Have someone help you with holding the outside of the window frame.
 Use an appropriately sized screwdriver and remove screws from the inside retainer.

 - Insert the new glass pane.

-- Have someone holding the outside window frame again, reinsert the screws into the inside retainer and screw them down, securing the glass.
+- Have someone hold the outside window frame again, reinsert the screws into the inside retainer and screw them down, securing the glass.
 Ensure that frame is securely sealed once more.

 At Gryphon, we ensure that all our supplies are of a high quality and are backed by over 25 years experience within the industry.